-• Adapted toilet areas

-- Ramps and railings and specialist subject equipment - The more recently built Sports Hall, A Block, N block and H Block extension are built to current access legislation and include a lift and accessible toilet.
+- · Adapted toilet areas - Lifts - Ramps and railings and specialist subject equipment - The more recently built areas are built to current access legislation and include a lift and accessible toilet.

-We have an Accessibility Plan and suitable Equality Objectives, working towards greater access for all students, which can be found on the Fulford School website.
+Each school has an Accessibility Plan and suitable Equality Objectives, working towards greater access for all students, which can be found on the each school website.
 Every effort is made to include students with physical disabilities in classrooms.
 The majority of classrooms are fully accessible to students with limited mobility.
 In cases where a student's mobility is compromised, timetabling adjustments are made.
-This is especially important in the Bronte building where we cannot access the upper floors for wheelchair users until the new lift has been built and fitted.

 Regarding trips and residentials every effort is made to ensure reasonable adjustments are made for participation of all students.
-Individual discussions with parents regarding the health and safety of the student and others participating in the trip are considered with the trip leader, Assistant Headteacher, SENCO and any other relevant supporting adult and agency.
+Individual discussions with parents regarding the health and safety of the student and others participating in the trip are considered with the trip leader, Trips Coordinator/Senior Leader, SENDCO and any other relevant supporting adult and agency.